 It is easy to love Sarajevo.
 The multicultural city surrounded by mountains that prevent it from getting bigger has a charming old town, delicious restaurants, cosy teahouses, and some interesting museums.

 The city itself kan keep you busy for two to three days, but you will need more time if you also want to explore the interesting daytrip options.
 There is so much to see and do that I tought Sarajevo deserves its own post.
-Please read more on the best of Sarajevo: where east meets west..
+Please read more on the best of Sarajevo in 2 days: where east meets west..

 4. The scenic road from Sarajevo to Mostar